zenml-io/zenml/docs/book/how-to/control-logging/enable-or-disable-logs-storing.md

 {% hint style="warning" %}
 Note that if you are not connected to a cloud artifact store with a service connector configured then you will not be able to view your logs in the dashboard.
+Read more [here](./view-logs-on-the-dasbhoard.md).
 {% endhint %}

 If you do not want to store the logs in your artifact store, you can: